rikkimax/twp-d/manuscript/content/codegroup.md

    Modules contain the source code of your program.
 Modules can refer to others to use their source code indirectly.
 This is called an import.
 The ``helloworld.d`` example used in the getting started chapter is an example of this.
 It uses import to include the module ``std.stdio``.
 This is a module in D's standard library.
 This is denoted by the "std." in front of "stdio".
    When reading module names, split it by a dot.
 All but the last part is a directory.
 The last one is the file name without d extension on the end.

-   As an example of this, you will find ``std.stdio.d`` source code in the phobos repository on Github[^phobosStdStdioFile].
+   As an example of this, you will find ``std.stdio.d`` source code in the Phobos repository on Github[^phobosStdStdioFile].
 Do not be afraid at looking at the source code for the standard library.
 It may be beyond you, but you will learn a lot from it.

    While in the D community you may see ``.di`` files.
 These are similar to ``.d`` files except that they do not contain actual source code.
 Only the definitions to it.
 - Function